Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - It helps to protect you against being forced to take out finance that isn’t suited to you.

-You may also be able to include specific dates and other information that is relevant to your clause.
+You may also be able to include specific dates and other information relevant to your clause.
 For example, you can add that your clause is subject to finance being approved with a specific lender for no more than a specific interest rate and that your finance approval needs to be received by a specific date.
-Remember, in this instance, your finance approval is the full formal approval, or unconditional approval from your bank.
+Remember, in this instance, your finance approval is the full formal approval or unconditional approval from your bank.